TWP Stain Reviews, Articles, How-To Tips

 After seasoning, the new wood should be prepped prior to applying TWP stain.
 This confuses many people because the wood is new and does not seem like it needs to be cleaned or prepped.
 But nothing could be further from the truth.
 To understand why you need to prep new wood after seasoning you should consider the environment.
 Harsh sunrays will slowly begin to gray wood within a short time.
 Airborne dirt and pollution will land on the wood and begin to buildup.
 Human or pet foot traffic drag dirt onto wood surfaces.

-TWP 100 Series and TWP 1500 Series are the Only EPA Registered Wood Preservatives on the market!
+The TWP 1500 Series is the Only EPA Registered Wood Preservatives on the market!

 As the only EPA (Environmental Protection Agency) registered wood preservative, TWP is the leader in wood preserving stains.
-With the 100, 200 and 1500 Series wood preservatives to choose from in a variety of colors, TWP stains will enhance the natural beauty of many exterior wood surfaces and provide a lasting finish.
+With the 1500 Series wood preservatives comes in a variety of colors, TWP stains will enhance the natural beauty of many exterior wood surfaces and provide a lasting finish.
 Their low 250 VOC formula found in the 1500 Series Wood Preservative is compliant in all 50 states making it the top choice in the wood staining industry.